 Deciding what will happen to your pets is challenging when you and your spouse divide up your household.
 Particularly if your children are close to your pets, make sure that they can see your dog or cat as much as possible.
 Do not let your pet’s health slide in the chaos of divorce; the preventable illness or death of a pet would be too much for your children to handle.

-Keeping your pet healthy can be as simple as walking your dog and monitoring dog eye gunk for abnormalities.
+Keeping your pet healthy can be as simple as walking your dog daily, keeping them up-to-date with shots and check-ups at the vet, and monitoring dog eye gunk for abnormalities.
 Spending more time with your pet will also be good for you since petting animals can relieve stress.

 When you meet to discuss splitting up your belongings and child custody, maintain a civil tone and do not use foul language.
 If you become so upset that you cannot stay polite, leave the room until you calm down.
 As always, keep in mind the saying, “If you can’t say anything nice, don’t say anything.”